shamel67/cleanedin/README.md

 # CleanedIn

 **CleanedIn** helps you focus on what matters.
-By intelligently refining your feed, it highlights valuable insights while reducing distractions.
+By intelligently refining your LinkedIn feed, it highlights valuable insights while reducing distractions.
 Stay engaged with meaningful posts and protect your privacy.
 Get the best out of your network — on YOUR terms.

 [![Options](assets/options.png)](assets/options.png)
 ---

 ## ✨ Features

+- Filter AI-generated posts (experimental)
-- Privacy: prevent LI from probing for the presence of other extensions
+- Privacy: prevent LinkedIn from probing for the presence of other extensions
 - Privacy: strip tracking parameters from shared links
 - Master switch: turn off, visually tone down the noise, or hide it completely
 - Content filtering based on advanced rules (Premium, ads, news, games, suggestions, celebrations, etc.)
 - Highlight posts based on your own custom regex, using a color of your choice (unlimited number of rules)
 - Badge showing the "noise ratio" in your feed
-- Changing options immediately reflects in LI opened tabs without reloading
+- Changing options immediately reflects in LinkedIn opened tabs without reloading
 - Clean, unobtrusive design

 ---

-## 💾 Installation**
+## 💾 Installation
 Works in Chrome and Brave (recommended).

+Get it directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/cleanedin-less-clutter-mo/cnificnjkdipoboaofmfkdnefmieihpf) and get updates automatically.

+Development install:
 - on Github, click on the "<> Code" button and "Download ZIP", then unzip in a folder of your choice.
 - or do "npm install cleanedin" in a folder of your choice.